SpiritSeeker/SpyNet/README.md

 All the theory and models used are built using the knowledge gained by reading Theoretical Neuroscience by Peter Dayan and L. F. Abbott and Biophysics of Computation by Christof Koch.
+## Contributors
+A big shoutout to [Chandana](https://github.com/Chandana-pvsl) for testing the framework.